Robert Schumann: Liederkreis op. 39

 Unten fängt’s schon an zu blühn.

-Perception begins acoustically: the migrating birds move “through the air”— a classic spring motif.
+Perception begins acoustically: the migratory birds pass “through the air”, a classic motif of spring.

 Jauchzen möcht’ ich, möchte weinen,